 - Wear eye protection.
 Similar to face shields, eye protection can help employees avoid serious and devastating injury when worn properly.
 Detachable side protectors can offer additional coverage when necessary.
 Regular glasses do not offer adequate protection, and workers should not expect them to prevent serious injury.

 - Follow workplace safety protocol.
-Employers are required to follow state safety standards and most workplaces offer their own set of guidelines, as well.
+Employers must follow state safety standards and most workplaces offer their own set of guidelines.
 Workers should know the rules and adhere to them to ensure the safety of everyone.

 Contact Our Experienced Ohio Workers’ Compensation Attorney Today